obgwew/FDSB-FreeDesignStudioBot/README.md

 **Notes:**

 - Some features require a restart to take effect.
-- The built-in command set is intentionally minimal — FDScript itself handles the heavy lifting.
+- The built-in command set is function ready - FDScript itself handles the heavy lifting.
 - Very large or deeply nested scripts may produce unexpected behavior.

 ---